MaikelChan/SM64SaveEditor/README.md

 ## Requirements

-The program runs on Windows and Linux and requires a GPU compatible with OpenGL 3.3.
+The program runs on Windows and Linux and requires a GPU compatible with Vulkan or Direct3D 12.

 ## Features